Akshay12184/mcm/readme.md

 Usage
 Once MPM is installed, you can use the following commands:

-mpm tap_repository <repository url>: Add a new repository to your list of tapped repositories.
+Mpm tap_repository <repository url>: Add a new repository to your list of tapped repositories.

 mpm install <package>: Install a package from the tapped repositories.